csesoc/constitution/CONSTITUTION.rst

       #. all relevant details required by the Act, and
       #. the names of members of the Executive present at a Executive meeting or a general meeting, and
       #. all proceedings at Executive meetings and general meetings.
    #.
+To maintain the Society's Australian Business Number details;
+   #.
+To ensure their successor is recorded as the Society's primary contact with the Australian Business Register; and
+   #.
+Subject to the Society's entity type, lodge the annual Non-for-Profit (NFP) Self-Review Return to the Australian Taxation Office, in accordance with the law;

+#.
 Minutes of proceedings at a meeting must be signed by the chairperson of the meeting or by the chairperson of the next succeeding meeting.